jacksonStone/Bible_as_JSON/oldTestament.md

 In the middle of the years make it known.
 In wrath, you remember mercy.
 3. God came from Teman,
 the Holy One from Mount Paran.
-His glory covered the heavens,
+Selah.His glory covered the heavens,
 and his praise filled the earth.
 4. His splendor is like the sunrise.
 Rays shine from his hand, where his power is hidden.